 The Aspirational Appeal of Vito Selma’s Designs

 Deceptively simple in look yet creatively complicated—this defines the style of industrial designer Vito Selma.
 He hides the technical innovations and processes behind his Filipino-inspired furniture and lighting.
-The 35-year old Cebuano has been constantly bridging the gap between function, art, local materials and craftsmanship and industrial innovation.
+When it comes to designing a condominium in Cebu, the 35-year old Cebuano has been constantly bridging the gap between function, art, local materials and craftsmanship and industrial innovation.

 His furniture may seem lightweight, but they are sturdy in construction.
 “I look at a chair and table as structures in architecture,” says Selma.